 The kinetic dynamic suspension system is a type of self leveling system for the suspension components and more information about that is available online.
 The tow chart I found below is from the 2004 owner's manual, as is the tongue weight chart but no GCWR figures were mentioned.

+The 2003 GX470 had a towing capacity of up to 5,000 lbs., which was the lowest tow ratings out of any other model years.
 You can also find a reduced GCWR of 10,500 pounds, when compared to the '05-'09 model years, which makes sense.

 The maximum tongue weight for the 2003 models is also lower, coming in at around 500 pounds, due to the lower trailer weight figure.
 I want to also point out that the image I found in the manual also states that trailers weighing over 2,000 pounds must have a sway control device installed, which is true for other model years too but is stated clearly here, alongside the trailer weight rating.

 Lexus require trailer brakes if the trailer and all the cargo inside the trailer weighed 1,000 lbs. or more.
 I was actually able to find this in the owner's manual and went ahead and posted a screenshot of what I found below.
 Of course, these trailer brakes will also have to comply with Federal and local laws, which is also stated.

 Every state has different regulations when it comes to the amount of trailer weight and trailer brakes, so you will want to see what your particular State requires in order to stay compliant.

 Keep in mind, that if you are going to use electric trailer brakes oh, you will need to have a brake controller installed in the vehicle and a 7 pin connector, not a 4 pin connector.
 You may have to have the brake controller installed separately, as it is likely not part of the trailer package that came with some of these vehicles.

 A Note On Tongue Weight Ratings